SAP-samples/cap-hana-exercises-codejam/exercises/ex3/README.md

 ## Summary

-You've now designed database tables, deployed them into an SAP HANA Cloud database instance, and loaded data into them using the Database Explorer.
+You've now designed database tables, deployed them into an SAP HANA Cloud database instancey , and loaded data into them using the Database Explorer.

 ### Questions for Discussion